zainul-franciscus-myob/sme-fork/docs/development/installing-and-upgrading-packages.md

 4. Update the usages of `sme-web-buildnode` in:
     * [`env` script](../../ops/bin/env) for CI
     * [Dockerfile](../../ops/development/Dockerfile) for development environment
 5. The pipeline should now run with the latest packages, w00t!
+6. Post package update, after the PR is merged to master, update the docker image by run [build-development-image script](../../ops/bin/build-development-image).